ScottSoren/pyCOox_public/README.rst

 The Scripts
 ===========

 The following folders contain a script and some files it produces.
-They are in an order logical for data flow.
+They are listed in an order logical for data flow.
+Scripts may depend on files produced by other scripts above them in this list (if so this will be clear in the comments of the script.)

 paper_I_fig_S1
 --------------